grahamhall123/ExcelUnprotect/README.md

 It should give you a list of sheets that are protected and prompt to remove.
 If no output file is given it will create a new file with the same filename with _-unprotected_ appended to it.

-*_Note_: It can't be used on spreadsheets that have been password protected to stop them from being opened.*
+*_Note_: It can't be used on spreadsheets that have been encrypted.*